arkency/posts/posts/2016-02-09-where-and-why-im-still-using-rails.md

 ## Ruby conferences

 Some of the conversations started when we talked about Ruby conferences and when I was explaining the mission behind the [wroc_love.rb](http://www.wrocloverb.com) conference.
-The mission is to serve the *experienced* Ruby programmers as they often are not an attractive target for other Ruby conferences.
+The mission is to serve the *experienced* Ruby programmers.

 According to Uncle Bob [estimates](http://www.infoq.com/presentations/history-future-programming-languages), we double the number of programmers in the world every 5 years.
 It means that at any point of time, we have half of the programmers having less than 5 years of experience.
 That's a lot of people.